 (a) Select clearing shall be allowed in these buffers of trees measuring less than three inches DBH.

 1. All trees three inches DBH or greater shall be indicated on a tree survey.

 2. Select pruning of limbs up to eight feet above ground level shall be permitted so long as it meets the pruning standards as provided in the latest version of ANSI 300.

-(b) Additional landscaping, irrigation and/or pedestrian trails must be approved by the Department of Planning and Development.
+(b) Additional landscaping, irrigation and/or pedestrian trails must be approved by the Department of Planning, Land Use and Neighborhoods.
 Any plantings allowed or required within this buffer shall be native species.
 This buffer is intended to appear as a wooded strip and, thus, it shall be mulched and turf shall be prohibited.